 Best dinner guest?
 “I don't host dinners...
 I only attend."

 Whistler Partners is an outstanding firm, and they've become the gold standard for tech recruiting both on the law firm side and in-house.
-They have a deep bench, and have all the same resources (if not more) the big shops do, but their differentiators are unparalleled relationships and they make the overall experience to be highly personalized.
+They have a deep bench, and they have all of the same resources (if not more than) the big shops do, but their differentiators are unparalleled relationships and how they make the overall experience to be highly personalized.

 General Counsel at SecurityScorecard